Yolo Vision Shenzhen

 MLOps vs. Related Concepts

-• MLOps vs. Model Serving: Model serving is a specific subset of MLOps focused strictly on the infrastructure required to host a model and process inference requests.
-MLOps is the broader umbrella that manages the serving infrastructure alongside training and governance.
+• MLOps vs. Model Serving: Model serving refers specifically to the infrastructure used to host a model and process inference requests.
+MLOps is the broader umbrella that encompasses serving, but also includes the training, governance, and monitoring phases.

-• MLOps vs. AutoML: Automated Machine Learning (AutoML) automates the model selection and training process.
-MLOps manages the operational lifecycle of that model after it is created.
+• MLOps vs. AutoML: Automated Machine Learning (AutoML) focuses on automating the model creation process (e.g., selecting algorithms).
+MLOps manages the lifecycle of that model after it has been created and operationalizes the pipeline that runs the AutoML tools.

 Join the Ultralytics community